Singapore’s iconic hawker centres serve up a variety of authentic fare along with hearty experiences.

 The talented chef is known for her signature confluence of food and art.
 For instance, her passion for culinary art manifests in her various candied creations.
-At the Singapore: Inside Out showcase, her '1,000 Crosses’ exhibition allowed visitors to taste the chocolate lollipops hanging from the ceiling, in flavours such as chilli padi (small chillies), kaya (coconut jam) and barbecued pork.
-Wong is also ever-evolving — her freshly launched flagship restaurant, Janice Wong Singapore at the National Museum of Singapore, is proof.
-There, she ventures out of dessert territory, serving up a savoury Mod-Chinese menu with artistic influences.
-Her creations include vivid duo-toned dim sum (Cantonese-style bite-sized food), xiao long bao (mini soup dumplings) with unconventional truffle cheese chicken fillings, and ratatouille siew mai (pork dumplings).
+At the Singapore: Inside Out showcase, her 1,000 Crosses exhibition allowed visitors to taste the chocolate lollipops hanging from the ceiling, in flavours such as chilli padi (bird’s eye chilli), kaya (a traditional jam made from coconut and eggs) and barbecued pork.
+Wong is also ever-evolving—her freshly launched flagship restaurant, Janice Wong Singapore at the National Museum of Singapore, is proof.
+There, she ventures out of dessert territory, serving up a savoury modern Chinese menu with artistic influences.
+Her creations include vivid duo-toned dim sum (bite-sized portions of food served in steamer baskets or small plates), xiao long bao (mini soup dumplings) with unconventional truffle cheese chicken fillings, and ratatouille siew mai (pork dumplings).

-His culinary style now riffs off traditional Singapore tastes to create reimagined dishes for the modern Singaporean, such as chilli crab linguine and tom yum clams.
-Low takes apart local dishes and reassembles them with new form and fresh presentation — at Low’s restaurant Wild Rocket, you can order up a beautifully plated laksa pesto linguine, or a classic Italian panna cotta dipped in salted gula melaka (palm sugar).
+His culinary style now riffs off traditional Singapore tastes to create reimagined dishes for the modern Singaporean, such as spanner crab and Vietnamese coriander ravioli in laksa.
+Low takes apart local dishes and reassembles them with new form and fresh presentation—at Low’s restaurant Wild Rocket, you can order up a beautifully plated barramundi carpaccio with orange shallot dressing and dashi (Japanese broth) jelly.
 You can also opt for a selection of Low’s personal favourite dishes with Wild Rocket’s omakase (dishes selected by the chef) menu.

 Chan Hon Meng

-Hawker fare is a staple in the average Singaporean’s diet, and locals might argue that hawker food makes up some of the best grub across the globe — especially when it’s Michelin-starred to boot.
-Take for instance Hong Kong Soya Sauce Chicken Rice & Noodle at Chinatown Food Complex, the world's first hawker stall to be awarded a Michelin star, and perhaps the most affordable dining option from the MICHELIN guide.
+Hawker fare is a staple in the average Singaporean’s diet, and locals might argue that hawker food makes up some of the best grub across the globe—especially when it’s Michelin-starred to boot.
+Take for instance Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle at Chinatown Food Complex, the world's first hawker stall to be awarded a Michelin star, and perhaps the most affordable dining option from the MICHELIN guide.

 Gwern Khoo and Ben Tham

 Malcolm Lee, head chef and owner of Michelin-starred Peranakan restaurant Candlenut, found his calling at a young age in his mother’s kitchen, watching her cook up Nonya food and learning along the way.
-He has since brought the flavours and techniques of Peranakan cooking to new heights with his Modern Peranakan cuisine at Candlenut.
-Though Malcolm dabbles in fresh flavours and imaginative menu picks — think gula melaka king prawns — Candlenut still promises a dining experience reminiscent of hearty, home-cooked meals at grandma’s house.
-Their rempahs (spice pastes essential to Peranakan dishes) are made from scratch, and one particularly eye-catching selection on the menu is ‘Mum’s Curry’, a red chicken curry dish gleaned from his mother’s recipes.
+He has since brought the flavours and techniques of Peranakan cooking to new heights with his modern Peranakan cuisine at Candlenut.
+Though Malcolm dabbles in fresh flavours and imaginative menu picks—think gula melaka king prawns—Candlenut still promises a dining experience reminiscent of hearty, home-cooked meals at grandma’s house.
+His rempah (spice pastes essential to Peranakan dishes) are made from scratch, and one particularly eye-catching selection on the menu is "Mum’s Curry", a red chicken curry dish gleaned from his mother’s recipes.